jonathf/numpoly/doc/array_function.rst

 ==============

-The numpy library comes with a large array of functions for manipulation of `numpy.ndarray` objects.
+The numpy library comes with a large array of functions for manipulation of :ref:`numpy.ndarray` objects.
 Many of these functions are supported `numpoly` as well.

 For numpy version >=1.17, the numpy library started to support dispatching functionality to subclasses.
 This means that the functions in numpoly with the